-We are investigating the Great Plague of 1665-1666 and how it impacted on the British population.
-In English, we are studying the Pied Piper of Hamelin, narrative poetry and news reports all linked to this interesting historical topic.
+We investigated the Great Plague of 1665-1666 and how it impacted on the British population.
+In English, we studied the Pied Piper of Hamelin, narrative poetry and news reports all linked to this interesting historical topic.

 This year's focus was on VE day and the key events of WWII including how it all began.
 We used colour-mixing to produce a 'Blitz' skyline and understood how the war impacted civilians too.
 We also learnt about the epic rescue of soldiers from Dunkirk using civilian ships.

 Sparks Might Fly